short-pixel-optimizer/shortpixel-image-optimiser/readme.txt

 9. Check other optimized images status - themes or other plugins' images.
 (Media>Other Media)

 == Changelog ==

+= 4.22.1 =
+Release date May 5th, 2021
+* Fix: undefined variable notice;
+* Fix: some strings had the wrong translation domain;
+* Fix: WSO banner can now be hidden either with a constant or with a filter;
+* Language: 0 new strings added, 0 updated, 0 fuzzed, and 0 obsoleted.

 = 4.22.0 =
 Release date April 28th, 2021